MHCPPrograms/worlds-documentation/docs/npcs/WaveSpawner Tutorial.md

 ## Tips

 - To **sync with a song**, call `resetPhase()` on the first downbeat.
-- Use **tap tempo** to align to live DJ/Band performance.
+- Use **tap tempo** to align to live DJ/Band performance and discover if you actually have rhythm.
 - Use **smoothing** for gentle tempo drifts, or set it to `1.0` for instant BPM jumps.
 - Keep `minIntervalMs` ≥ 40 to avoid stutter at very high BPMs.

 ---

 Enjoy creating BPM‑driven rhythm gameplay!
+May Charles live on and reign supreme!